 Defendants shall implement a new classification system, based upon the findings and recommendations contained in Dr. Austin's expert report (Dkt.
 111), within three (3) months of the Effective Date.
 The new classification system shall be approved by Dr. Austin prior to implementation.
 To the extent COVID-19 related measures require an individual to be temporarily housed in a more restrictive setting, such as a celled setting instead of a dorm for Medical Isolation or Quarantine purposes, they shall be returned to housing commensurate with their classification level as soon as deemed medically appropriate.
-This system shall, at minimum, incorporate and/or include the concepts, processes, and/or procedures listed below.
-1 2 (i) All initial classification interviews at intake shall include a face-to-face, inperson, interview with the incarcerated individual in addition to review of any 3 relevant documents.
-4 (ii) Development and implementation of new policies regarding classification, including replacing the prior scoring system with an updated additive point 5 system that mirrors the National Institute of Corrections Objective Jail Classification system, and which requires a classification review including a 6 face-to-face interview of all General Population Inmates in Medium or 7 Maximum settings every sixty (60) days.
-If it appears an inmate in a Minimum General Population setting may be placed in a higher classification, a face-to-8 face interview shall be conducted.
-9 (iii) Individuals will either be assigned to the General Population or to 10 Administrative Housing, which includes: Protective Custody, Incompatible Gang Members, Restrictive Housing, Therapeutic Housing, or the Medical 11 Infirmary.
-Regardless of their population assignment, all incarcerated persons will also be assigned a custody level (Minimum, Medium or Maximum) as 12 determined by either the initial or reclassification process.
-13 (iv) Development and implementation of a formal process for the admission, review 14 and release of individuals to and from Administrative Housing, including sufficient due process and transparency to provide the incarcerated person with 15 a written basis for the admission within seventy-two (72) hours, explanation of the process for appealing placement in the unit, conditions of confinement in 16 the unit, an ongoing 30-day review process, and the basis for release to the general population.
-17 18 (v) The formal process for admission to and discharge from the Restrictive Housing units shall require the development and implementation of a 19 Restrictive Housing Committee ("RHC") that shall approve all placements.
-The RHC shall be chaired by a sergeant or higher from the Classification Unit 20 and include an AFBH representative at the supervisory level or higher and an ACSO representative from outside the Classification Unit at the sergeant level 21 or higher.
-22 (vi) Individuals shall not be placed in Restrictive Housing unless they are referred to 23 the RHC for review.
-Individuals may be referred based on the following circumstances: (1) recent assaultive behavior resulting in serious injury; 24 (2) recent assaultive behavior involving use of a weapon; (3) repeated patterns of assaultive behavior (such as gassing); (4) where they pose a high escape risk; 25 or (5) repeatedly threatening to assault other incarcerated persons or Staff.
-All 26 referrals shall clearly document the reason for the referral in the form attached to this Consent Decree as Exhibit B. Incarcerated individuals shall not be enumerated herein.
+This system shall, at minimum, incorporate and/or include the concepts,

+1 processes, , and/or procedures listed below.
+(301) 2 3 (i) All initial classification interviews at intake shall include a face-to-face, in- person, interview with the incarcerated individual in addition to review of any relevant documents.
+(302) 4 (ii) Development and implementation of new policies regarding classification, 5 including replacing the prior scoring system with an updated additive point system that mirrors the National Institute of Corrections Objective Jail 6 Classification system, and which requires a classification review including a 7 face-to-face interview of all General Population Inmates in Medium or Maximum settings every sixty (60) days.
+If it appears an inmate in a Minimum 8 General Population setting may be placed in a higher classification, a face-to-face interview shall be conducted.
+(303) 9 (iii) Individuals will either be assigned to the General Population or to 10 Administrative Housing, which includes: Protective Custody, Incompatible Gang Members, Restrictive Housing, Therapeutic Housing, or the Medical 11 Infirmary.
+Regardless of their population assignment, all incarcerated persons 12 will also be assigned a custody level (Minimum, Medium or Maximum) as determined by either the initial or reclassification process.
+(304) 13 (iv) Development and implementation of a formal process for the admission, review (001) 14 and release of individuals to and from Administrative Housing, including sufficient due process and transparency to provide the incarcerated person with 15 a written basis for the admission within seventy-two (72) hours, explanation of 16 the process for appealing placement in the unit, conditions of confinement in the unit, an ongoing 30-day review process, and the basis for release to the 17 general population.
+(305) 18 (v) The formal process for admission to and discharge from the Restrictive Housing units shall require the development and implementation of a 19 Restrictive Housing Committee ("RHC") that shall approve all placements.
+20 The RHC shall be chaired by a sergeant or higher from the Classification Unit and include an AFBH representative at the supervisory level or higher and an 21 ACSO representative from outside the Classification Unit at the sergeant level or higher.
+(306) 22 (vi) Individuals shall not be placed in Restrictive Housing unless they are referred to (500) 23 (1) the RHC for review.
+Individuals may be referred based on the following 24 circumstances: (1) recent assaultive behavior resulting in serious injury; (2) recent assaultive behavior involving use of a weapon; (3) repeated patterns 25 of assaultive behavior (such as gassing); (4) where they pose a high escape risk; or (5) repeatedly threatening to assault other incarcerated persons or Staff.
+All 26 referrals shall clearly document the reason for the referral in the form attached to this Consent Decree as Exhibit B .
+Incarcerated individuals shall not be 27 referred to Restrictive Housing for rule violations beyond the five categories 28 enumerated herein.